dojo/framework/docs/en/routing/basic-usage.md

 * `params: { [index: string]: string }`: Params to generate the link with for the outlet.
 * `onClick: (event: MouseEvent) => void`(optional): Function that gets called when the `Link` is clicked.

-In addition to the `Link` specific properties, all the standard `VNodeProperties` are available for the `Link` component as they would be creating an anchor tag.
+In addition to the `Link` specific properties, all the standard `VNodeProperties` are available for the `Link` widget as they would be creating an anchor tag.

 >src/App.tsx
 ```tsx